Go to AAD Home

 • Feet

-In time, the spots and patches can grow, and vitiligo can appear on other areas of a person’s body.
-Some people lose color in areas called mucous membranes, which includes the inside of the mouth or nose and the genitals.
+In time, the spots and patches can grow, and vitiligo can appear in other areas of a person’s body.
+Some people lose color in areas called mucous membranes, which includes the genitals and the inside of the mouth and nose.

-Vitiligo can also affect the hair, causing white or prematurely gray hair.
+Vitiligo can also affect the hair, causing white hair or hair that turns gray prematurely.

 What are the signs and symptoms of vitiligo?

-The most noticeable sign of vitiligo is one or more areas of lighter skin.
+The most noticeable sign of vitiligo is one or more areas of skin that look lighter than your natural skin tone, white, or even pink.
 For many people, that’s the only sign of vitiligo.
 However, other signs and symptoms can develop.
 The following explains what you may notice.

 Spots and patches of lighter skin

-When a person has vitiligo, cells that make pigment are damaged.
-Because these cells give the skin its color, spots and patches of lighter skin appear.
+When a person has vitiligo, the body destroys cells that make pigment.
+Because these cells give the skin its color, spots and patches of skin that look lighter than your natural skin tone appear.
 Vitiligo can appear anywhere on a person’s skin, including the genitals.

 Patches turn white